 Based on a reading of Ping’s report the protocol which would be followed for side chain prediction and loop refinement would be as follow

-Prepare 4BVH and 3GLS structure using the “protein preparation wizard”
+Prepare 4BVH and 3GLS structure using the “protein preparation wizard”.
+This includes correcting bond order, assigning prototaion state for the titrabloe amino acids, removing short contacts if any, adding hydrogens and optimizing the orientation of the hydrogen atoms to improve H bonding networks and to correct for the amide flips seen in ASN and GLU.

 Sequence-structure based superimposition of 4BVH and 3GLS using Schrodinger tool